dhutapratama/docs/requests.md

 <a name="introduction"></a>
 ## Introduction

-Laravel's `Illuminate\Http\Request` class provides an object-oriented way to interact with the current HTTP request being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.
+Lets's `Illuminate\Http\Request` class provides an object-oriented way to interact with the current HTTP request being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.

 <a name="interacting-with-the-request"></a>
 ## Interacting With The Request